atlas604/deep-reinforcement-learning/p3_collab-compet/Report.md

 ### Ideas for Future Work

 The DDPG hyperparameters can definitely be optimized to improve the model.
-With optimal values the agent can most likely be trained even quicker.
+With optimal values, the agent can most likely be trained even quicker and demonstrate a smoother learning progression.

 Other actor-critic models should also be explored because some may consider ddpg not a true actor-critic algorithm.